CodePapa360/Mapty-app/README.md

 ### Extra features(challenges) added:
 - Ability to delete all Workouts
-- Ability to delete a workout
+- Ability to delete a workout (with marker on the map)

 ### Features might be added:
 - Ability to edit a workout